Moffran/calibrated_explanations/README.md

 By providing estimates for both aleatoric and epistemic uncertainty, **Calibrated Explanations** offers a more comprehensive understanding of predictions, both in terms of accuracy and confidence.
 This is particularly valuable in high-stakes environments where model reliability and interpretability are essential, such as in healthcare, finance, and autonomous systems.

+To get a very condensed example on how Calibrated Explanations can be used, see the [Quick Overview](#quick-overview).
 For an in-depth guide on how to start using Calibrated Explanations, refer to the [Getting Started](#getting-started) section below.

 ### Core Features:
 - **Calibrated Prediction Confidence**: Obtain well-calibrated uncertainty estimates for predictions, helping users make informed decisions based on the model’s confidence.